langurmonkey/gaiasky/README.md

 This is the Gaia Sky source repository.
 We recommend using the [pre-built packages](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads) for the different Operating Systems in case you want a stable and hassle-free experience.
 We offer pre-built packages for Linux, macOS or Windows [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads/).

-### 3. Running from source repository
+### 3. Development branch

-In order to compile and run Gaia Sky from source, you need the following installed in your system:
+In order to compile and run Gaia Sky using the `master` branch sources, you need the following installed in your system:

 - `JDK`, latest LTS version recommended
 - `git`